haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/analysis.md

 ## Analysis command line interface

-The `haddock3-analyse` command line allows to generate interactive plots from the data obtained by a `[caprieval]` module directory.
+The `haddock3-analyse` command line generates interactive plots from the data obtained by a `[caprieval]` module directory.

 Here is [the documentation of the `haddock3-analyse`](../clis.md#haddock3-analyse)